 In addition to providing parents and students peace of mind, our chaperoned group flights are really the beginning of the travel experience for many students.
 It’s where they meet and start to develop friendships that morph into multi-year travel buddies and even college roommates.
 Any applicable airfare and taxes are estimates and may fluctuate as we finalize airline contracts.
 Checked luggage fees are not included in the airfare cost, so please plan accordingly if your child will be checking their bag.
 Should any of these costs change, we will notify you immediately.

-To ensure your child arrives to their program on time, we ask that you book a flight scheduled to land within a six-hour window, which will depend on the destination country and program, that we’ll publish on March 1, 2020.
+To ensure your child arrives to their program on time, we ask that you book a flight scheduled to land within a six-hour window, which will depend on the destination country and program, that we’ll publish at least two months before departure.
 Students who arrive outside of the arrival window will incur additional charges.